contentauth/c2pa-rs/2024_API_NOTES.md

 - Enable builds for cameras and other embedded environments.
 - Provide a consistent model for setting runtime options.
 - Write unit tests, integration tests and documentation for all the v2 APIs.
-- Keep v1 to v2 porting as simple as possible.
+- Keep porting as simple as possible.

 ### Resource References